import time

 else:

-epsg_print = 'Multi'
+epsg_print = "Multi"

-if acceleration not in [None, 'None', 'vandenberghe', 'fista']:
+if acceleration not in [None, "None", "vandenberghe", "fista"]:

-raise NotImplementedError('Acceleration should be None, vandenberghe '
+msg = "Acceleration should be None, vandenberghe or fista"

 if show: